Looking to make a holiday sickness claim? Think you might need legal help?

-To search for a firm of solicitors by name, town or area of law (for holiday sickness expertise look under personal injury) visit the Law Society's site, or to search for a Chartered Legal Executive, visit the CILEx Regulation site.
+To search for a firm of solicitors by name, town or area of law (for holiday sickness expertise look under personal injury) use the Solicitors Register from the Solicitors Regulation Authority , or to search for a Chartered Legal Executive, visit the CILEx Regulation site.

 If you're not sure whether you need a legal professional, check out what we've said here about sources of legal advice.

 Once you've found a firm that you think might be able to help, ask them these questions before giving them your case.

 You need to give all the facts and background to the lawyer so that they can help you.

 You should deal directly with the lawyer yourself.
 Don't let anyone else deal with the lawyer for you, unless you have asked them to.